watersofoblivion/dataless/README.md

 Real-Time
 ---

+The real-time component sits on top of the real-time capture infrastructure and serves primarily engineering.

-A pair of Kinesis Analytics apps provide real-time functionality.
+A pair of Kinesis Analytics apps read the real-time capture firehoses.
 Each app counts events by minute and outputs them to a single Lambda function.
-The Lambda publishes the metrics to CloudWatch.
+The Lambda then publishes the metrics to CloudWatch.
 A CloudWatch dashboard has been built showing impressions, clicks, and clickthrough rate.
-This would allow engineering to rapidly iterate on features based on user behavior.
+This would allow rapid iteration on features based on user behavior.

 Misc.
 ---